While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 Once you have disabled the Tracking option for your Safari browser, retry visiting the concerned site.
 Then verify whether the too many redirects issue in Safari has been fixed.

 All the redirects you perform from one site to another are stored inside the cache and cookie data.
-If this data gets outdated or corrupted, the concerned sites are bound to have issues.
+The concerned sites will have issues if this data gets outdated or corrupted.

 Therefore, you should consider deleting that site’s data so that it can generate a fresh one from scratch.

-Here are the steps to delete the website data from Mac Computer:
+Here are the steps to delete data Mac Computer:

 - Launch the Safari browser on your Mac.

-- Click on the Safari menu from the menubar, and select Preferences from the menu.
+- Click on the Safari menu from the menubar, and select Preferences/Settings from the menu.

 It will open the Safari Preferences window. - Switch to the Privacy tab, and hit on